Delirium (acute confusional state) is a sudden change in a person's mental status, leading to confusion and unusual behavior.

 Symptoms of delirium usually develop over the course of several hours to a few days.
 Symptoms may fluctuate and often include:

 Delirium may be caused by withdrawal from alcohol or drugs or medicines.
 The development or worsening of an infection or other health problem can also lead to delirium.
-People with dementia, such as occurs with Alzheimer's disease, are more prone to delirium.
+People who have dementia are more prone to delirium.

 |Primary Medical Reviewer||Anne C. Poinier, MD - Internal Medicine|

 |Specialist Medical Reviewer||Peter J. Whitehouse, MD - Neurology|